-Now that I understand more about the brain, what happened in Oxford Circus that day makes more sense than it did at the time.
-Sure, out of 3000 people, three drunken skinheads chucked a couple of cocktails, both failing to ignite.
-But what was really interesting was the play of rapport.
-Conversations sparked in certain spots between police and protestors; conversations that were calm, polite and dotted with small talk.
-And when the police were ordered to push-forward into the crowd, you could hear them tell their newly met acquaintances, ‘relax, go with it, it’ll be alright’.
-Other places along the lines were less generous.
+Out of three-thousand people, three skinheads sipping on Special Brew chucked a couple of molotov cocktails at Police – both failing to explode – yet, what was really interesting was the play of rapport, a function of our social brain.
+Conversations sparked-up in a few spots along the line between police and protestors; conversations that were calm, polite and dotted with small talk.
+And when the police were ordered to push-forward in to the crowd, you could hear them tell their newly met acquaintances, ‘relax, go with it, it’ll be alright’.
+Other places along the line – void of rapport – were less generous.

 With investment and skill, this is the power of rapport, the effect of reducing strong emotional temperature and creating possibilities other than conflict.

 Leadership Through The Lens.
 I'm combining my passions for photography and coaching to explore purpose-driven leadership, give it a real-world context and illustrate it’s many different faces.

 I write for purpose-driven people who want to develop their leadership and use it to drive-change and achieve good in the world.

 I write on three themes: (1) Know who you are to grow who you are, (2) leading with purpose and (3) dealing in possibilities (not problem or drama).

 FREE leadership development email series PLUS access to online resources!